• Skip to main content

 stacked vegetable sandwich in balsamic glaze with pepper jack cheese on sourdough bread

-I love sandwiches with sourdough bread.
-A hearty fusion-flavored Vegetable Sandwich recipe with Balsamic Glaze has been a go-to sandwich in my household for many years.
-This sandwich is filled with vegetables cooked in balsamic glaze, topped on sourdough bread, melted with pepper jack cheese, and a cream cheese spread made with fusion flavors.
+I love vegetable sandwiches with sourdough bread.
+A hearty fusion-flavored Vegetable Sandwich recipe with Balsamic Glaze has been a go-to vegetable sandwich in my household for many years.
+This sourdough bread sandwich is filled with vegetables cooked in a balsamic glaze, topped on sourdough bread, melted with pepper jack cheese, and a cream cheese spread made with fusion flavors.

 vegetable sandwich on sourdough bread